ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ## 2. Log In with Assigned Credentials
 Use the credentials provided on the business card located on your table.

 ![Login](../screenshots/start/a1.jpg)

 ## 3. Enter Your Password and Sign In
-Input your password in the designated field and click the `Sign In` button.
+Input your password in the designated field and click the `Sign in` button.

 ![Login](../screenshots/start/a2.jpg)

 ## 4. Update Your Password